Web development ·

 The generated access key.

-This concludes the setup at Linode and we can move on to the Laravel application.
+This concludes the setup at Linode, and we can move on to the Laravel application.

 Configuring your Laravel application